e-n-f/twitter-oauth/README.md

 twitter-oauth
 =============

-A tiny program to mangle the authentication URL from http://liboauth.sourceforge.net/
+A tiny program to mangle the authentication URL produced by http://liboauth.sourceforge.net/
 (<code>apt-get liboauth-dev</code>)
-into the Authentication header that twitter wants.
+into the Authorization header that Twitter wants.

 If you have set up an account at https://dev.twitter.com/apps